 UCLA Law Professor Stephen Bainbridge discusses recent sources of authority for conducting virtual stockholder meetings, and suggests a platform offered by Broadridge for conducting virtual meetings in Conducting the Annual Shareholder Meeting during the COVID19 Pandemic.

 ISS discusses SEC guidance regarding the conduct of virtual stockholder meetings in Annual General Meetings & COVID-19.

 Delaware Governor John Carney, in a Tenth Modification of the Declaration of a State of Emergency for the State of Delaware Due to a Public Health Threat (Apr.
 6, 2020), noting that the Delaware General Corporation Law does not address certain aspects of stockholder meetings implicated by a public health emergency, provides rules governing notice of changes of physical meetings to meetings conducted by remote communications, and adjournment of scheduled meetings.

 Cleary Gottlieb discusses adjournment of scheduled stockholder meetings and conversion of scheduled stockholder meetings to virtual meetings, and related notice and procedural requirements under Delaware and New York law in Coronavirus & Postponing/Adjourning Annual Meetings and Coronavirus & Virtual Annual Meetings.

-NEW: Sullivan & Cromwell discusses 2020 amendments to the Delaware General Corporation Law in Amendments to Delaware’s General Corporation Law.
+Sullivan & Cromwell discusses 2020 amendments to the Delaware General Corporation Law in Amendments to Delaware’s General Corporation Law.

 Cooley discusses recent amendments to the Delaware General Corporation Law relating to public business corporations and indemnification of corporate officers in Delaware bill to update emergency powers, revise PBC provisions and amend indemnification provisions signed into law.